 In 2020, we hit our main environmental 2022 target two years early.
 We had set a commitment to reduce our total greenhouse gas emissions by 40%, in line with the reductions needed to achieve the Paris Agreement.
 This year our footprint was 60% below that of 2007, when we first formally started to measure it, while over the same timeframe, we’ve increased our revenues by 67%.

 Our achievement reflects thirteen years of collaboration across various departments and with key suppliers.
 We have pioneered many innovative practices, and have now exceeded or are close to all of our 2022 targets.

 Find out more about our purpose framework and how it drives the work we do for clients and how we run ourselves as a business.
-Later this year, our results on how we’ve delivered against our own sustainability targets will be published by the end of January.
+Our results on how we’ve delivered against our own sustainability targets will be published by the end of January.

-We believe we build trust by acting ethically, with integrity and fairness, to do the right thing.
-That’s why we aim to give our stakeholders transparency across a diverse range of issues.
+We seek to build trust by acting ethically, with integrity and fairness, to do the right thing.
+Giving our stakeholders transparency is core to this.

 Our annual Transparency Report is focused on our audit practice and audit-related services, which are at the centre of our business and our public interest responsibilities.
 At its heart the report keeps stakeholders informed about audit quality - including our processes and programmes to improve it - and how we are responding to the related challenges that we face.
 It also details our firmwide governance structures and principal risks to enable our stakeholders to better understand how we manage and monitor risk in our business.

 We understand that transparency on important topics, such as how we engage with policy makers, and how we set the firm’s tax strategy are equally important to building trust in society.
 We’re committed to providing this information in a clear and accessible way, including how we make a constructive contribution to policy debates domestically and internationally, and our tax strategy 2020.